Chipping Ongar: Geography

-Ongar Castle

-Ongar Castle is a good example of a late 11th- or early 12th-century motte and bailey, although only the earthworks survive.
-The motte or mound is about 70 metres in diameter at the base and is surrounded by a wet ditch up to 15 metres wide.
-A kidney-shaped inner bailey is to the west of the motte and there is a second bailey to the east.
-The remains of a town enclosure embankment extend to the west.

-The castle may have been built by Eustace II, Count of Boulogne, who obtained the manor of Ongar in 1086.
-It was visited by King Henry II in 1157, when it was held by Richard de Lucy.
-A stone keep was built on top of the motte, but this was pulled down in the 16th century and replaced by a brick building, itself destroyed in the 18th century.
-The motte itself is now covered with trees and is in private ownership, but can be seen from a public footpath that starts at the north end of the High Street.

 Transport

 Road

 Ongar is less than 25 mi from Central London, 6 mi from M11 Junction 7 Harlow and 8 mi from M25 J28 Brentwood.
 The A414 runs from Chelmsford, through Ongar, to Harlow.

 Parking restrictions operate throughout the town centre where a 20-minute no-return 2-hour scheme applies.
 Three pay-and-display car parks are available with a total 530 capacity.

 Local residents have previously called for lowering of the current national speed limit between The Mulberry House and the Four Wantz roundabout on the A414 Chelmsford-bound.
 However, Essex Police's senior traffic management officer, Adam Pipe, deemed lowering the speed limit "inappropriate, as drivers would feel 30 mph is not adequate and would not comply".

 Bus

 The main destinations served by buses are Brentwood, Chelmsford, Harlow and Epping.
 Routes are operated by Arriva Shires & Essex, First Essex, Trustybus, Stephensons of Essex and SM Coaches.
 Epping Ongar Railway also operate a limited number of heritage bus services between Ongar and North Weald and also Epping on weekends and Bank Holidays.